Fast evaluation of far-field signals for time-domain wave propagation: Teleportation kernels

-We now turn to the derivation of \eqref{eq:mainresult}.
+Appendix \ref{sec:appendixA} shows how this formula stems from \eqref{eq:residues}.
 Since we consider those $\mathrm{i}b_{\ell j}$ in the fourth quadrant, the arguments of the Hankel functions in \eqref{eq:afromscaled} are certainly in the sector of validity for the following expansions (AS {\bf 9.3.37} and {\bf 9.3.45}):

 which hold for $|\arg w| \leq \pi - \epsilon$.
 In these expansions (see AS {\bf 9.3.38}, but note that the $z$ and $\ln$ in AS are our $w$ and $\log$)

 defines $\zeta$ implicitly as function of $w$.

 We first consider evaluation of (\ref{eq:olver}b) with $w = \mathrm{i}\tilde{b}_{\ell j}$.
 As $\nu \rightarrow \infty$ the scaled roots $\tilde{b}_{\ell j}$ obey \cite{Olver}